 Take The Trail to Skyline Arch

 The Skyline Arch Trail a short hike and the arch span is the second largest arch in the park.
 At 144 feet across, and rises 112 feet above the ground level.
-However, it worth a visit to either enjoy the arch’s view or climb up the rocks and get a better Skyline Arch close up.
+However, it worth a visit to enjoy the arch’s or climb the rocks and get a better close up view.

 Where to stay in Arches National Park